-The pandemic has shone a light on the cleaning, hygiene and safety processes operating in short-term rentals.
-Guest expectations have changed after a year of travel restrictions, and travellers are making choices based on prioritising health and safety.
+The pandemic has shone a light on the cleaning, hygiene, and safety processes operating in short-term rentals.
+Guest expectations have changed after a year of travel restrictions, and travelers are making choices based on prioritizing health and safety.

-Property managers have responded by implementing a variety of extra checks as well as adopting smart tech at their properties.
-These changes are essential if the short-term rental industry wants to further professionalise and give travellers the confidence they need to book again, particularly as guests start staying longer to combine working, living and relaxing.
+Property managers have responded by implementing a variety of extra checks and adopting smart tech at their properties.
+These changes are essential if the short-term rental industry wants to further professionalize and give travelers the confidence they need to book again, particularly as guests start staying longer to combine working, living, and relaxing.

 Elevated guest needs

-For property managers of all sizes, getting on board with smart home tech is about servicing consumer demand and providing a great guest experience.
+For property managers of all sizes, utilizing smart home tech is about servicing consumer demand and providing a great guest experience.
 According to a 2020 PhocusWright report, 46% of Property Managers have already integrated some type of smart technology into their properties.

 Teching up – the benefits

 There are also multiple benefits for property managers if they add the appropriate solutions to their portfolio.
 For example, using tech to streamline operations brings an increased level of efficiency.
 Savings of up to 23% on heating and cooling are achievable, while keyless entries can reduce staffing costs.
-Layer on top of this the asset protection benefits of tech – in terms of HVAC overuse, water damage and protecting rentals during the off season – and the advantages of smart tech become both economically and operationally necessary.
+On top of this comes the asset protection benefits of tech—in terms of HVAC overuse, water damage, and protecting rentals during the off season—and the advantages of smart tech become both economically and operationally necessary.

-Whether you're looking to build your smart home tech stack from scratch or bolt onto an existing stack, here are the features I believe are worth the investment.
+Whether you’re looking to build your smart home tech from scratch or add it onto an existing stack, here are the features I believe are worth the investment.

 - Operational tech platforms: Regulate and monitor property cleaning and maintenance to ensure the highest guest standards.